lightside-instruments/learn-fpga/FemtoRV/TUTORIALS/Ice4Pi.md

 =================

-The ice4pi board open-source KiCAD project of a Raspberry Pi shield that is based on the design of IceStick.
+The ice4pi open-source KiCAD project of a Raspberry Pi shield is based on the design of IceStick.

 ![](Images/ice4pi.jpg)